Why Eating Too Few Calories Can Stall Fat Loss (and How to Do It Smarter)

 FAQs About Eating Too Few Calories

-No. While you may lose weight short-term, you’ll also lose muscle, slow your metabolism, and increase your risk of nutrient deficiencies and hormonal issues.
+No. While you might lose weight short term, you’ll also lose muscle, slow your metabolism, and increase risk of nutrient and hormone imbalances.

 What’s the minimum calories I should eat for fat loss?